Which courses are taught at Lucy Cavendish College?

 What are the alternatives to A-levels?

 Applicants to Lucy Cavendish are often enrolled on Access to Higher Education Diplomas, and these can be a good choice if you lack confidence in basic study skills or are undecided as to which subject you wish to take at university.
-However, Access Diplomas do vary, and you should ensure the course you follow contains a serious examination element, as well as permitting in-depth study in the area(s) that most interest you.
+However, Access Diplomas do vary, and you should ensure the course you follow contains a serious examination element, as well as permitting in-depth study in the area(s) that most interests you.
 We regularly receive applications from students who have taken Foundation Years or a Certificate in Higher Education, and are happy to advise on the suitability of any course (or mixture of courses) as preparation for Cambridge.
 Note that the University does not accept Access Diplomas alone for entry to Economics or any science degree, other than Psychological and Behavioural Sciences.

 What about Open University credits?